-When I thought up the idea for a post about different ways to say “No”, I originally entitled it, 21 Effective Ways to Say “No”, then 49 Effective Ways to Say “No”, which eventually morphed into 72 Effective Ways to Say “No”.
+I originally entitled this post 21 Effective Ways to Say “No”, then 49 Effective Ways to Say “No”, which eventually morphed into 72 Effective Ways to Say “No”.

-As the days went on, I continued to think up more and more and more ways to say “No” — I even woke up in the middle of the night a few times with additional ideas.
+As the days went on, I continued thinking up more and more and more ways to say “No” — I even woke up in the middle of the night with additional ideas.

-I finally “capped” myself at 99 Effective Ways to Say “No” — in part because I didn’t want this post to be so ridiculously long.
-But also because I don’t think anyone could ever need more than 99 ways to say “No” (at least I hope not!)
+I finally capped myself at 99 Effective Ways to Say “No” because I don’t think anyone could ever need more than 99 ways to say “No” (at least, I hope not!)

-If you struggle to say “No”, PLEASE bookmark this post and refer back to it often!
+If you struggle to say “No”, bookmark this post and refer back to it often! 😉

 - No.